 Making your own falconry hood can be a lot of fun and save you money as well.
 You can tailor it to fit your bird perfectly and add your own embellishments.

 This hood is so easy to make and doesn't need to be blocked.
 I really like how they fit my birds and they seem very comfortable on them.
 I have two female Harris Hawks.
 The younger bird took to the hood the very day I picked her up, but my older bird never took to it very well.
-I bought a very nice Arab style hood for her which I used off and on for 5 years until my dog ate it.
-I needed a another one right away so looked into making one.
-I found this to be so easy to make that I can make one in a day.
+I bought a very nice Arab style hood for her, which I used off and on for five years until my dog ate it.
+I needed another one right away so looked into making one.
+I found this to be so easy to make that I can do the job in a day.
 And, it turns out, it fits my bird better than the Arab hood did.
 She is much calmer when she wears this one.

 Exacto knife and extra blades